theLongLab/CATE/README.md

 # CATE (CUDA Accelerated Testing of Evolution)

-A fast and scalable CUDA implementation to conduct highly parallelized evolutionary tests on large scale genomic data.
+A fast and scalable CUDA implementation to conduct highly parallelized evolutionary tests on large-scale genomic data.

 ---